mjordan/islandora_workbench_docs/docs/preparing_data.md

 Islandora Workbench allows for arranging your input data in a variety of ways.
-The two basic sets of data you need to preare (depending on what task you are performing) are 1) a CSV file and 2) files that will be used as Drupal media.
+The two basic sets of data you need to preare (depending on what task you are performing) are:

+1. a CSV file, containing data that will populate node fields (or do other things depending on what task you are performing)
+2. files that will be used as Drupal media.

 ## Using an input directory